To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 - A bag of puppy food

-- Pet insurance to be prepared for major medical bills
+- Pet insurance helps you prepare for major medical bills

-Picking a dog food for your new puppy can be incredibly confusing.
-With so many dog food brands it can be extremely difficult to pick one that is right for your dog and one that works with your budget.
-Most breed specific rescues, breeders and shelters will all have a puppy chow that they have been feeding their puppy, it is important if you intend on changing away from this food that you do so gradually, replacing ¼ of the old puppy chow with ¼ of the new puppy chow over the course of a few days until you are feeding all new puppy chow.
+Choosing a dog food for your new puppy can be incredibly confusing.
+With so many dog food brands it can be difficult to pick one that is right for your dog and one that works with your budget.
+Most breed specific rescues, breeders and shelters will feed a particular brand of puppy food.
+If you intend to change diets, it is important that you gradually transition them into the new food.

 Finding Good Quality Puppy Food